tfenster/presentations/2018-10 directions emea docker workshop/pres/pres.md

 - Install the module and run your *first Business Central in a container* ([video 3.1](https://tfenster.github.io/presentations/201810-emeadockerworkshop/video/3.1%20-%20install%20and%20run%20first.mp4))
   - On the workshop host, it is already installed
-  - If you run in your own VM, you need to install install for the following to work
+  - If you run in your own VM, you need to install it for the following to work
 - *"Old school"* setup: Win Auth, C/SIDE, Win Client ([video 3.2](https://tfenster.github.io/presentations/201810-emeadockerworkshop/video/3.2%20-%20old%20school.mp4))
 - Connect with *VS Code* and publish your *app* ([video 3.3](https://tfenster.github.io/presentations/201810-emeadockerworkshop/video/3.3%20-%20vs%20code.mp4), based on 3.2)
 <br />&nbsp;<br />